What is DAR?

 MTI highly values the full participation of entire families in the debriefing process.
 For this reason, we require family members (parents and any children who have not yet graduated high school) to attend DAR together.
 If you believe extenuating circumstances prevent your family from fulfilling this requirement, please contact our office before registering for a program.

 DAR employs staff that have significant cross-cultural experience and are willing to be vulnerable about the paradoxes of cross-cultural ministry and re-entry – the gory and the glory stories.

 DAR provides an environment that can have a lasting impact on your effectiveness, endurance and personal vitality.

-DAR uses a facility that is tailor made for family bonding, personal reflection and relaxation.
+DAR uses the MTI facility that was designed for family bonding, personal reflection and relaxation.

 Rates include tuition, materials, housing and food.
 Deposit is $150 per adult.